AlternateKeyboard/ASERT/README.md

 ### Q: The left hand is still overloaded

 Yes, there’s no getting around that without moving keys to the right hand, which necessitates moving displaced keys back to the left.
 It gets messyand away from the goal of using muscle memory and easy transition.
-You can see possible changes in ASETG.
+You can see possible changes in my other file ASETG.

 BUT the common complaint about the left hand is tiredness.
 I think a large part of that is from constant reaching and stretching.
 Reach for E, reach for R, diagonal stretch for T. Moving ERT, even T not under a finger, should alleviate some of this.
 Yes you still reach for T but it’s a shorter reach.
 All 3 combined and it could be enough to really help*.
 This is subjective, so need user feedback.